The Big Switch: Production

 The film was shot on location in Brighton.

 Critical reception

-The Monthly Film Bulletin said "The emphasis in this irrelevantly titied farrago soon shifts from sex to violence, with the titillatory promise of the opening scenes unfulfilled by the conventional and unconvincing thriller that follows.
+The Monthly Film Bulletin said "The emphasis in this irrelevantly titled farrago soon shifts from sex to violence, with the titillatory promise of the opening scenes unfulfilled by the conventional and unconvincing thriller that follows.
 Still, the deserted ghost train on Brighton Pier makes an effective background for the climactic chase in the snow, and the Soho sequences have a realistically seedy atmosphere."

+David McGillivray wrote in Doing Rude Things: "Strip Poker, written between 7pm one night and 2am the following morning, is a crude gangster melodrama with bursts of unappetising nudity.
+The strip poker of the title is only in the foreign version, The Big Switch."